-For United States federal income tax purposes, U.S. Holders of ADSs will be treated as the beneficial owners of the underlying shares represented by the ADSs.
+It is generally expected that a U.S. Holder of ADSs should be treated as the beneficial owner, for United States federal income tax purposes, of the underlying shares represented by the ADSs.
+The remainder of this discussion assumes that a holder of ADSs will be treated in this manner.
 Accordingly, deposits or withdrawals of ordinary shares for ADSs will not be subject to United States federal income tax.